Musar movement: Third generation

 In the following generation, leaders of the Musar movement included Zissel's student Nosson Tzvi Finkel of Slabodka, and Rabbi Yosef Yozel Horwitz of Novaradok.
 The schools founded by these two men became the largest and most influential schools of Musar.
 The Slobodka school founded by Finkel became especially influential, but the Novaradok school also gained a significant following.
 Louis Jacobs has described the difference between these two schools as follows:

 Controversy

-In later years some opposition to the Musar movement developed in large segments of the Orthodox community.
-Many opposed the new educational system that Yisrael Salanter set up, and others charged that deviations from traditional methods would lead to assimilation no less surely than the path of classic German Reform Judaism.
+In later years, opposition to the Musar movement developed in some segments of the Orthodox community.
+Many opposed the new educational system that Yisrael Salanter set up, and others charged that deviations from traditional methods would lead to assimilation as expected in classical German Reform Judaism.